archipelago-art/contracts/DESIGN.md

   - a generic `CircuitOracle` that enables composing other traits as Boolean formulas ("this trait OR that trait", etc.).

+Users will approve the `ArchipelagoMarket` contract to manage their ERC-721 and ERC-20 tokens; our chief security concern is ensuring that these tokens are not transferred against their owners' intent.
+The oracle contracts are relevant to this concern because they directly influence which orders the market will fill.

 ## Messages

 Users authorize orders with a market by signing messages off-chain (for